Up All Night (TV series): Conception

 The series was based on creator Emily Spivey's life when she went back to working on Saturday Night Live after giving birth to a baby boy.
 Due to the nature of her job, she was required to take care of the baby and work late nights.
 She decided she wanted to make a show based on those extremes.
 NBC executives were "supportive and excited" about the new series.
 On February 1, 2011, Up All Night received a pilot order, written by creator Spivey and directed by James Griffiths, under the title Alpha Mom.
-The series was officially picked up for 13 episodes at the NBC upfronts on May 15, 2011 under its final title, Up All Night.
+The series was officially picked up for thirteen episodes at the NBC upfronts on May 15, 2011 under its final title, Up All Night.

-After the success of Maya Rudolph's movie Bridesmaids, Up All Night went through some retooling which now has her character Ava as a talk-show host and Reagan as the show's producer, instead of them being PR executives.
-Spivey said the character change allowed Ava to be more fun.
+After the success of Maya Rudolph's movie Bridesmaids, Up All Night was retooled so that her character Ava was a talk-show host and Reagan was the show's producer, instead of them being PR executives.
+Spivey said the character change allowed Ava to be funner.
 Some media critics compared the character change to Rudolph's impersonation of Oprah Winfrey on Saturday Night Live.
 The series was later given a full-season pickup on October 4, 2011.
 On November 21, 2011, NBC added two additional episodes to season one, bringing the total to 24 episodes.

 It was also the last show to be produced by Universal Media Studios, along with Free Agents and Whitney.

 Crew

-The series is produced by Broadway Video and Universal Media Studios.
+The series was produced by Broadway Video and Universal Media Studios.
 The series was created by Emily Spivey who serves as executive producer alongside Lorne Michaels, Jon Pollack, and Erin David.
 David had worked with Spivey and Michaels on Saturday Night Live while Pollack had worked with Michaels on 30 Rock.
-Series co-star Christina Applegate also works as a producer on the series alongside Eric Kranzler and Andrew Singer.
+Series co-star Christina Applegate also worked as a producer on the series alongside Eric Kranzler and Andrew Singer.

 Cancellation

 In October 2012, it was announced that Up All Night would go on hiatus eleven episodes into its second season to convert from a single-camera setup to a multiple-camera setup shot in front of a live audience.
 During the hiatus, series creator Emily Spivey and star Christina Applegate left the show and Will Arnett was cast in a CBS pilot, which eventually became the two-season series The Millers.

-After months of rumors of cancellations, Up All Night was officially canceled by NBC on May 9, 2013 after two seasons and was not renewed for a third season.
+After months of rumors of cancellations, Up All Night was officially cancelled by NBC on May 9, 2013 after two seasons and was not renewed for a third season.